kamranahmedse/itomate/readme.md

 | `focus`    | Pane to be in focus when itomate is finished. `focus: true`.
 There should only be one focus flag per Tab.
 If multiple are found, it will focus on the last pane evaluated.                                                                                                                                   |
 | `commands` | List of commands to execute in the current pane.                                                                                                                                                                                                 |

+## Environment Variables
+Operating System Environment Variables can be used to create templates with secrets and variables.
+This allows itomate files to be safely committed to version control.
+Note in the above configuration example the line using the environment variable is prefixed with the  `!ENV` tag and then uses one or more Environment Variables wrapped in the `${ }` syntax.

 ## Layouts
 The parameter `position` in each pane decides where each of the window panes will be displayed.
 The position value has the format below